YoadBenNun/Practicum100/README.md

 ## Telecom Churn Project:
 💡 In this project, we studied data provided by a telecom company to train a model that would predict the churn of clients.
 The company would like to know in advance which customer is more likely to churn so they could offer benefits to encourage the customer to stay active, a binary classification problem.

-#### Challenges:
+#### Challenges⛳️ :
-⛳️ There were quite a few challenges in this project regarding data preparation and pre-processing.
+There were quite a few challenges in this project regarding data preparation and pre-processing.

 Not all of the provided data sets were of the same length, as a result, the merge of these tables produced NaN values in various services in over 20% of the data.
 That is significant, moreover that it is not a large data set.
 The data represented a class imbalance between customers that already left (the minority) to data on clients that are still active (the majority)